 My personal experiences lead me to obtain an undergraduate degree in Psychology and Fine Arts, from St. Francis Xavier University and later a Master's in Creative Arts Therapies specialized in Art Therapy, from Concordia University.
 It is through the combination of my formal counselling education and my lived experience that I am able to bring a unique depth of knowledge and support to clients.

-I am registered with the Nova Scotia College of Counselling Therapists, and I maintain the professional standards of practice outlined by the Canadian Counselling and Psychotherapy Association.
+I am a registered with the Nova Scotia College of Counselling Therapists, and have professional memberships with the Canadian Counselling and Psychotherapy Association (CCPA) and the Canadian Art Therapy Association (CATA).
+I maintain the professional standards of practice outlined by both the CCPA and CATA.

 WHAT WILL SESSIONS LOOK LIKE?